-The End of the Year 2022 STAR reading shows over 60% of English Learners performing on Red: In 4th grade 60%, in 5th grade 63%, 6th grade 69%, 7th grade 67%, and 8th grade 74%.
-Their reading progress will be monitored to make sure they are receiving additional support as needed, promoting daily reading with classroom sets of Common Core Chapter Books and continuing professional development in reading through AVID Strategies, additional support before and After School teacher/s for Mt.
+3rd grade showed a 5% decrease in ELA and a 2% decrease in Math.
+5th grade performed at 7% lower in ELA.
+6th grade students decreased 4% in Math and 7th grade students decrease 2% in ELA.
+8th grade students decreased 2% in Math as well.
+Student reading progress will be monitored to make sure they are receiving additional support as needed, promoting daily reading with classroom sets of Common Core Chapter Books and continuing professional development in reading through AVID Strategies, additional support before and After School teacher/s for Mt.
 View Middle School.
-In the area of STAR mathematics, 6th,7th, and 8th grades do not any growth for English Learners and the socioeconomically disadvantaged.
 LESD will target mathematics professional development for the upper grades and will monitor the implementation of Math Talks and unduplicated student growth.